kluctl/www-kluctl.io/content/en/docs/reference/deployments/annotations/all-resources.md

 The following annotations control deploy behavior, especially in regard to conflict resolution.

+### kluctl.io/delete
+If set to "true", the resource will be deleted at deployment time.
+Kluctl will not emit an error in case the resource does not exist.
+A resource with this annotation does not have to be complete/valid as it is never sent to the Kubernetes api server.

 ### kluctl.io/force-apply
 If set to "true", the whole resource will be force-applied, meaning that all fields will be overwritten in case of field manager conflicts.